 I hate to be negative but, recently, I’ve found myself getting a bit fed up with upgrades.

 It’s a good sign when you’d rather play the game you’re supposed to review than actually review it.
 I am afraid to run Dungeons of Dredmor again because I’ll spend another hour on it (at best).
-Sadly, I had to get screenshots for the article, so I lost another 2 hours summoning moustache golems and killing diggles.
-Dungeons of Dredmor is a roguelike game, but unlike most in the genre, this one is pretty accessible.
-For those who don’t know, roguelikes are turn-based RPGs with random level generation, brutal difficulty […]
+Sadly, I had to get screenshots for the article, so I lost another 2 hours summoning moustache golems and… Continue reading Review: Dungeons of Dredmor

 The Witcher games are dark fantasy games set in a world heavily influenced by European myths and culture and based upon the works of Andrzej Sapkowski who twists classic fairytales into grim, adult stories.
 Kings rule the land while nobles get fat off the sweat of peasants.
-To add colour to the world, there are monsters, mages, elves and dwarves.
-There are also witchers.
-Witchers are the professional monster hunters of the world.
-Taken away at a young age, they’re subjected to intense training while their bodies are mutated to […]
+To add colour to the world, there are… Continue reading Review: The Witcher 2: Assassins of Kings

 By RockyRan Your playable character enters a town, having been brought here due to a severe lack of important questing supplies.
 You move him from the town’s outskirts to the main center, looking for any sign of a store nearby.
-You find one in seconds, and instruct your avatar through a clicking command to move that way, open the door, and talk to the shopkeeper.
-He greets you with a snarky comment about your appearance, which you ignore and proceed through the conversation.
-A list of conversation options flashes up […]
+You find one in seconds, and instruct your avatar through a clicking command to move… Continue reading The Paradox of Gaming Technology

 Darkspore, an upcoming sci-fi action-RPG based on EA’s Spore franchise looks to be preparing to enter testing.
 An e-mail sent out to EA’s newsletter subscribers offers them the chance to sign up for the beta testing.
-No details are given as to when the testing will start or how testers will be selected, but we’ll keep an eye on the game’s official website for more information.
+No details are given as to when the testing will start or how testers will be selected, but we’ll… Continue reading Darkspore to Enter Testing

 The American PSN is getting another classic RPG, Grandia.
 Released originally in 1997 on the Sega Saturn and later on in 1999 on the PS1, this game was voted as one of the best RPGs of it’s time.
 It will be available to download this Thursday.
 Let’s hope it comes to Europe soon too.

 By Arionfrost Lately, I have been thinking alot about the state of Role Playing Games, and the people who play them.
-I feel that we as gamers (I am speaking collectively, you yourself may feel you do not fall into this catagory) are likely the whiny, high-maintanence girlfriend who does everything to make her boyfriend’s life a living hell, yet he sticks with her because he knows where the good sex is.
-This is the analogy I use to describe the relationship between gamers and the game developer.
+I feel that we as gamers (I am speaking collectively, you yourself may feel you do not fall into this catagory) are likely the whiny, high-maintanence girlfriend who does everything to make her boyfriend’s… Continue reading Guest Article: The State of Role Playing Games